braheezy/kiesel-fork/README.md

 ## Build

-Zig 0.14 is required.
+The `main` branch targets Zig 0.14.
+The `zig-dev` branch targets Zig 0.15-dev and is kept up to date on a best effort basis.

 To build and run the Kiesel CLI:

 ```console
 zig build run